Back to articles

 Many special-purpose media are needed to facilitate the recognition, enumeration, and isolation of certain types of bacteria.
 To meet these needs, numerous media are available.

-Based on their practical use, there are six types of standard culture media in microbiology laboratories.
+Based on their practical use, there are seven types of standard culture media in microbiology laboratories.
 They are; general-purpose (basal) media, enriched media, selective or enrichment media, differential or indicator media, transport media, anaerobic media, and assay media.

 General-Purpose Media

 Basal media, also called general-purpose media, are simple media that support the growth of most non-fastidious bacteria.
-Peptone Water, nutrient broth, and nutrient agar (NA) are basal media.
+Peptone Water, nutrient broth, and nutrient agar(NA) are basal media.
 These media are generally used for the primary isolation of microorganisms.

 Enriched Media

-Blood Agar
+Blood Agar Plate

 Adding extra nutrients, such as blood, serum, egg yolk, etc., to the basal medium makes an enriched medium.
 Enriched media are used to grow nutritionally exacting (fastidious) bacteria.
 Blood agar, chocolate agar, Loeffler’s serum slope, etc., are a few examples of enriched media.
 Blood agar is prepared by adding 5-10% (by volume) blood to a blood agar base.
-Chocolate agar is also known as heated blood agar or lysed blood agar.

 Selective and Enrichment Media